Get the Skills to Be a Community Support Worker

 Our roots are in employment solutions.
 Our parent company, Bredin Centre for Learning, has been an employment leader in Alberta for over 40 years.
 We’ve helped thousands of people get the tools and support it takes to secure rewarding professional positions.

-As a Bredin College student and graduate you’ll benefit from the resources and rich network of employer connections Bredin has developed over the years.
+As a Bredin College student and graduate, you will benefit from the resources and rich network of employer connections Bredin has developed over the years.
 Our Career Placement staff have the skills to help you every step of the way, from developing a standout resume to job hunting, interview techniques and more!

-If you’re interested in learning more about a career as a Community Support Worker and exploring whether Bredin College is right for you, fill out the form on this page to receive more information.
+If you are interested in learning more about a career as a Community Support Worker and exploring whether Bredin College is right for you, fill out the form on this page to receive more information.

 A helpful Admissions Representative would be happy to answer any questions you have.